net-lisias-kspu/MechJeb2/README.md

 # MechJeb2 /L Unofficial

-Autopilot, Information displays, and general Automation plugin
+Autopilot, Information displays, and general Automation plugin.
+Fork by LisiasT

 ## In a Hurry